 It's recommended that you start to clip a puppy's nails at around six weeks.
+This recommendation has more to do with training a new puppy than their actual nail length.
 The nails may not have grown too much, but you want to get the pup used to the routine at an early age.
 The more comfortable the dog is with having their nails cut, the easier it will be for them (and you) as they grow.

 - Dog Toothbrush & Paste

 At roughly eight to sixteen weeks, you'll want to start brushing your puppy's teeth.
 It's good for their dental hygiene and, much like with clipping their nails, the earlier you get them accustomed to this practice, the better.